 As part of our world-class team of doctors, our specialty-trained shoulder doctors at Anchorage Fracture & Orthopedic Clinic have completed additional training specifically in sports medicine and the shoulder and upper extremity to offer our patients the highest level of specialized care.
 With this advanced training, our shoulder specialists, Dr. M. Patricia Fox, Dr. John Lapkass, Dr. Kurt Mentzer, Dr. Douglas Prevost, Dr. Adrian Ryan, Dr. Gregory Schumacher, and Dr. Brad Sparks, have the expertise to treat your injury or condition according to your individual needs and goals.

 Whatever shoulder problem you're experiencing, our specialty-trained doctors will help you regain your strength and function.
-To consult with one of our shoulder surgeons in Anchorage or Eagle River, request an appointment online or call 907.563.3145.
+To consult with one of our shoulder surgeons in Anchorage, Eagle River, or South Anchorage, request an appointment online.